Multilevel Preconditioning of Discontinuous-Galerkin Spectral Element Methods, Part I: Geometrically Conforming Meshes: Proof of Theorem

 \subsection{A localized Jackson estimate for the interpolation error}

-For the verification of certain ASM conditions in the next section, we will need Jackson estimates for piecewise multilinear interpolation errors, which involve the meshsize in a localized, cell-wise manner.
-Since these results will be applied to both the LGL- and the dyadic tensorized grids, with various choices of finite-dimensional function spaces (comprised of either piecewise multi-linear or global polynomial functions), we first establish the key estimates in suitable generality in order to specialize them later to the cases at hand.
+To prove Proposition~\ref{propos:forQ.3} requires the following different types of estimate which are not covered by the results of the preceding section.
+Since these results will be applied to both the LGL and the dyadic tensorized grids, with various choices of finite-dimensional function spaces (comprised of either piecewise multi-linear or global polynomial functions), we first establish the key estimates in suitable generality in order to specialize them later to the cases at hand.

-Consider again the general piecewise multilinear interpolation operator $\cI_{\cG} = \cI_{\cG}^R : C^0(R) \to V_h(\cT)$ introduced in the statement of Property \ref{prop:interp-unigrids-multi} above.
-In addition, assume that each grid $\cG_k$ is locally quasiuniform according to Definition \ref{def:loc_quasiunif}.
+Consider again the general piecewise multilinear interpolation operator $\cI_{\cG} = \cI_{\cG}^R : C^0(R) \to V_h(\cT)$ introduced in the statement of Property~\ref{prop:interp-unigrids-multi} above.
+In addition, assume that each grid $\cG_k$ is locally quasiuniform according to \eqref{grid}.
 For $k=1, \dots, d$, let $W_k$ be a finite dimensional subspace of $H^1(I_k)$ to be specified later.
 Then, the univariate piecewise linear interpolation operator $\cI_{\cG_k}=\cI_{\cG_k}^{I_k}$ is well-defined on $W_k$ and we have

 for some constant $\bar{c}_k>0$ independent of the size $|I_k|$ but possibly depending on the dimension of $W_k$ (although this will not be the case in all our applications).
 Let us set $W= \bigotimes_{k=1}^d W_k$.